home-assistant/home-assistant.io/source/_components/climate.systemair_savecair.markdown

 ha_release: 0.81
 ha_iot_class: "Cloud Polling"
 ---
-The `systemair savecair` climate platform consumes data from the [Savecair web interface](https://savecair.systemair.com).
-This component enables you to view and configure the climate decive.
+The `systemair_savecair` climate platform consumes data from the [Savecair web interface](https://savecair.systemair.com).
+This component enables you to view and configure the climate device.

 To enable this platform, you need the Savecair module configured.